 Facts aren’t enough?

 Yet the overwhelming evidence hasn’t been enough to convince the anti-vaxxers.
-Part of the problem is that children can begin to show signs of autism around the time they’re getting some of their childhood vaccinations, and people mistakenly assume that just because something is temporally correlated (occurring at the same time) there must be a cause and effect relationship.
+Part of the problem is that children can begin to show signs of autism around the time they’re getting some of their childhood vaccinations.
+People may mistakenly assume that just because something is temporally correlated (occurring at the same time) there must be a cause and effect relationship.
 This kind of thinking is fundamentally flawed, and anyone with some degree of research literacy knows that correlation and causation are not the same thing.

 Imagine how much good could be done if all the energy and money that goes into anti-vaxxing could be diverted into better understanding autism spectrum disorders and how parents of neurodiverse kids can help them thrive.